JCumin/Brachylog/README.md

 #Predicates and Rules

 A Brachylog program starts in the first rule of the predicate `brachylog_main`.
 New rules for the same predicate can be added using `|`.
 The Input is implicitly available after `|`.
 Variables are not shared between rules.
-Rules are translated to Prolog in the same order they have in Brachylog (therefore Prolog will attempt to unify the leftmost Brachylog rule first).
+Rules are translated to Prolog in the same order they appear in Brachylog (therefore Prolog will attempt to unify the leftmost Brachylog rule first).
 For example, the program `q,"Empty".|,"Not empty".` is translated in Prolog as:

     brachylog_main(Input,Output) :-